 Flag an answer for follow-up

 If an answer requires a follow-up from you, follow up action, follow up discussion, etc, you can flag the answer for followup.
-This will show on your 'Team Check-ins' tab and will be listed under the 'Follow-ups' tab.
+Followups will be listed under the 'Follow-ups' tab (in-app link) on the Check-ins page.
 Click the ... to the right of an answer to see this option.

 Share by email